We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 5. Plant Perennials

-Perennials might be a little more costly than annuals and usually take a while to grow, but they’re an excellent long-term investment in your garden.
+Perennials might be a little more costly than annuals and usually take a while to grow, but they’re an excellent long-term investment in your garden, so for years to come perennials will be some great backyard ideas on a budget.

-Perennial plants return yearly for sometimes 20 years or more.
+Perennial plants return yearly.
 Mixing perennials in a garden bed with other flowers or planting them in an assortment of pots will help create a beautiful, lush backyard.

 Depending on where you live, you might consider the coneflower that grows upward of four feet.
 Likewise, catmints have long blooms and can withstand prolonged droughts.